Infantile hemangioma: Signs and symptoms

 Infantile hemangiomas typically develop in the first few weeks or months of life.
 They are more common in Caucasians, in premature children whose birth weight is less than 3 lb, in females, and in twin births.
 Early lesions may resemble a red scratch or patch, a white patch, or a bruise.
-The majority occurs on the head and neck, but they can occur almost anywhere.
-The appearance and color of the IH depends on its location and depth within the level of the skin.
+The majority occur on the head and neck, but they can occur almost anywhere.
+The appearance and color of the IH depend on its location and depth within the level of the skin.

 Superficial IHs are situated higher in the skin and have a bright red, erythematous to reddish-purple appearance.
 Superficial lesions can be flat and telangiectatic, composed of a macule or patch of small, varied branching, capillary blood vessels.
 They can also be raised and elevated from the skin, forming papules and confluent bright-red plaques like raised islands.
-Infantile hemangiomas have historically been referred to “strawberry marks" or "strawberry hemangiomas” in the past, as raised superficial hemangiomas can look like the side of a strawberry without seeds, and this remains a common lay term.
+Infantile hemangiomas have historically been referred to as "strawberry marks" or "strawberry hemangiomas" in the past, as raised superficial hemangiomas can look like the side of a strawberry without seeds, and this remains a common lay term.

 Superficial IHs in certain locations, such as the posterior scalp, neck folds, and groin/perianal areas, are at potential risk of ulceration.
 Ulcerated hemangiomas can present as black crusted papules or plaques, or painful erosions or ulcers.
 Ulcerations are prone to secondary bacterial infections, which can present with yellow crusting, drainage, pain, or odor.
 Ulcerations are also at risk for bleeding, particularly deep lesions or in areas of friction.
 Multiple superficial hemangiomas, more than five, can be associated with extracutaneous hemangiomas, the most common being a liver (hepatic) hemangioma, and these infants warrant ultrasound examination.